-The cafe serves up all the standard coffee and tea drinks, plus specialties like a charcoal latte, turmeric latte, a coconut and cinnamon mocha, and siphon coffee, which is made with a vapor pressure vacuum, served black, meant to be shared by two people — and as the menu says, “not for the faint-hearted.”
+The cafe serves up all the standard coffee and tea drinks, plus specialties like charcoal latte, turmeric latte, coconut and cinnamon mocha, and siphon coffee, which is made with a vapor pressure vacuum, served black, meant to be shared by two people, and as the menu says, “not for the faint-hearted.”

-The cafe also serves beer and cocktails and has a second-floor balcony that overlooks the busy, artsy alley below and has live music on Sunday afternoons.
+The cafe serves beer and cocktails for those in the mood and has a second-floor balcony that overlooks the busy alley below and has live music on Sunday afternoons.

 We tried char sluk bah (US$4.25), two slices of homemade brown bread topped with local sluk bah (a type of spinach), sauteed chickpeas, and garlic.
 The dish is sprinkled with feta and makes for a flavorful, quick, and healthy meal.

 We also ordered the honey roasted pumpkin bagel (US$4.50), a poppy seed bagel with slow-roasted honey pumpkin slices, lettuce, carrot, tomato, and roasted beetroot hummus dressing.
 If you like your food saucy (which we do) they serve it with a cup of homemade mango chutney, which we unceremoniously dumped over the delicious, if messy, sandwich.